Position Description for 2023-2024 Applicants

-Student leaders in the Office of Residence Life are essential to upholding our mission to provide an inclusive and vibrant living community that fosters holistic learning for Puget Sound residential students by empowering them as leaders and extending their academic experience.
+Student Leaders in the Office of Residence Life are essential to upholding our mission to provide an inclusive and vibrant living community that fosters holistic learning for Puget Sound residential students by empowering them as leaders and extending their academic experience.
 As representatives of the Division of Student Affairs, Residence Life student leaders are committed to engaging in and demonstrating self-exploration, academic commitment, the ability to meet deadlines by working independently and interdependently, display initiative, and have a basic working knowledge of university policies and procedures.
-Furthermore, student leaders should be able to refer students to resources such as Counseling Health and Wellness (CHWS), the Office of Intercultural Engagement (OIE), the Center for Writing, Learning, and Teaching (CWLT) and other support offices.
-Student leaders encourage student responsibility and accountability and maintain an overall positive rapport with community members.
-Student leaders are responsible for upholding the Residence Life mission to create and maintain inclusive housing for all students.
+Furthermore, student leaders should be able to refer students to resources such as Counseling Health and Wellness (CHWS), the Office of Institutional Equity and Diversity (OIED), the Center for Writing, Learning, and Teaching (CWL) and other support offices.
+Student Leaders encourage student responsibility and accountability and maintain an overall positive rapport with community members.
+Student Leaders are responsible for upholding the Residence Life mission to create and maintain inclusive housing for all students.
 The following position description applies to all student leadership positions in Residence Life: Resident Assistant (RA), Resident Community Coordinator (RCC), Resident Programming Assistant (RPA), Greek House Coordinator (GHC).

 As a university representative, Residence Life student leaders are expected to comply with all published university and residence hall policies, as well as applicable federal, state, and local laws.
 In order to be eligible for a student leadership position in Residence Life, candidates must:

 - Have a cumulative GPA of 2.50 or above.

 - Be a full-time undergraduate student at the University of Puget Sound.